TuftsRT/guides/README.md

 ### Recommended Software

 The majority of the content within the guides is written using MyST (Markedly Structured Text) Markdown, which is an extension of the popular CommonMark Markdown specification and heavily inspired by R Markdown.
 MyST Markdown contains several special directives that most Markdown editors are unable to properly format or preview.
 Hence the use of [Visual Studio Code][vs-code-url] along with the [MyST-Markdown][myst-md-ext-url] extension is strongly recommended.
+Alternatively, the JupyterLab distribution included in the project environment is equipped with an extension that adds MyST Markdown support and can be used to edit and preview MyST markdown files instead.

 ## Initial Setup